-- Outpatient surgery includes hospital surgical facilities, surgeons and surgical assistants, chemotherapy and radiation therapy, including medications, in a hospital outpatient department, doctor's office or facility (medications that are part of outpatient hospital treatment are covered if they are prescribed by the hospital and filled by the hospital pharmacy).
-Same-day, ambulatory or outpatient surgery (including invasive diagnostic procedures) means surgery that does not require an overnight stay in a hospital and: - is performed in a same-day or hospital outpatient surgical facility, - requires the use of both surgical operating and postoperative recovery rooms, - does not require an inpatient hospital admission, and - would justify an inpatient hospital admission in the absence of a same-day surgery program. - Kidney dialysis treatment (including hemodialysis and peritoneal dialysis) covered in-network only, is covered in the following settings until Medicare becomes primary for end-stage renal disease dialysis (which occurs after 30 months): - at home, when provided, supervised and arranged by a doctor and the patient has registered with an approved kidney disease treatment center (not covered: professional assistance to perform dialysis and any furniture, electrical, plumbing or other fixtures needed in the home to permit home dialysis treatment), or - in a hospital-based or free-standing facility. - 4 Skilled nursing facility means a licensed institution (or a distinct part of a hospital) that is primarily engaged in providing continuous skilled nursing care and related services for patients who require medical care, nursing care or rehabilitation services.
+- 2 Out-patient surgery includes hospital surgical facilities, surgeons and surgical assistants, chemotherapy and radiation therapy, including medications, in a hospital out-patient department, doctor's office or facility (medications that are part of out-patient hospital treatment are covered if they are prescribed by the hospital and filled by the hospital pharmacy).
+Same-day, ambulatory or out-patient surgery (including invasive diagnostic procedures) means surgery that does not require an overnight stay in a hospital and: - is performed in a same-day or hospital out-patient surgical facility, - requires the use of both surgical operating and postoperative recovery rooms, - does not require an in-patient hospital admission, and - would justify an in-patient hospital admission in the absence of a same-day surgery program. - 3 Kidney dialysis treatment (including hemodialysis and peritoneal dialysis) covered in-network only, is covered in the following settings until Medicare becomes primary for end-stage renal disease dialysis (which occurs after 30 months): - at home, when provided, supervised and arranged by a doctor and the patient has registered with an approved kidney disease treatment center (not covered: professional assistance to perform dialysis and any furniture, electrical, plumbing or other fixtures needed in the home to permit home dialysis treatment), or - in a hospital-based or free-standing facility. - 4 Skilled nursing facility means a licensed institution (or a distinct part of a hospital) that is primarily engaged in providing continuous skilled nursing care and related services for patients who require medical care, nursing care or rehabilitation services.
 Skilled nursing facilities are useful when you do not need the level of care a hospital provides, but you are not well enough to recover at home.
-The Plan covers inpatient care in a skilled nursing facility, for up to 60 days of inpatient care per person per year.
+The Plan covers in-patient care in a skilled nursing facility, for up to 60 days of in-patient care per person per year.
 However, you must use an in-network facility and your doctor must provide a referral and a written treatment plan, a projected length of stay and an explanation of the needed services and the intended benefits of care.
 Care must be provided under the direct supervision of a doctor, registered nurse, physical therapist or other health care professional.